 How to refinance a home loan

-Switching your home loan can save you thousands of dollars, and it's easier than you'd think.
+Switching your home loan to a new lender can save you thousands of dollars – and it's easier than you'd think.
 Here's how to compare and refinance today.

-3. Compare home loans
+3. Compare: home loans from other lenders

-5. Apply for the new home loan
+5. Apply: for the new home loan

-6. Exit your old home loan
+6. Exit: your old home loan

 What does refinancing actually mean?